charlottexlin/slice-of-life/README.md

 manage their time better and make sure they fit in all the important things they should do each day to maintain good health.

-There's still a lot I would've liked to add to Slice of Life, but I did it all in a day, so I'm pretty proud of it anyway :)
+All the code and artwork is done by me.
+I used Java, Swing library for GUI, Eclipse IDE, and Procreate.
+There's still a lot I would've liked to add to Slice of Life, but I did it all in a day, so I'm pretty proud of it :)

 Find this project and others on my DevPost: https://devpost.com/cxl229